Marcuss2/spamrurs/README.md

 # Spamrurs

-A quickly written program to spam Russian Government websites and related websites
+A quickly written program to spam Russian Government websites and related websites, use at your own risk, might be illegal depending on the country you are from

 Written as a response to https://stop-russian-desinformation.near.page/, these sites suffer from a certain limitation in web browsers which limits the number of active connections to 4.